togakangaroo/curriculum/resources/c9/README.md

 ### What is Github?

 GitHub is a web based hosting platform.
 GitHub can be used as a publishing tool, a version control system or a way to collaborate on a project with several friends.
 GitHub allows you to have local and cloud based copies of your projects.
-This prevents your data will not be lost or stolen.

 ## Setup